DataDog/hiring-engineers/answers.md

 ```
 2. The UI was simple to use and create.
 The inline help for the markdown syntax
 and variables was very help, Perhaps one of the more intuitive parts of this
 product so far.
-Below is a screen shot of the email I recieved from this monitor
+Below is a screen shot of the email I received from this monitor
 ![alert](https://preview.ibb.co/cvMGJ8/Screen_Shot_2018_05_20_at_11_13_51_PM.png "Warning Email Alert")
 3. Below are my email notifications of silencing at night and on the weekends
 ![night_silence](https://preview.ibb.co/c8nZ5o/Screen_Shot_2018_05_20_at_11_09_52_PM.png "Silence 14 hours through the night")